100 Notable alumni of

 -

-Timothy Robert Wilson is an Australian politician and a member of the Liberal Party of Australia.
-Wilson serves as the Federal Member for Goldstein in the Australian House of Representatives.
-He was elected in 2016 and re-elected in 2019, and served as the Chair of the Standing Committee on Economics from September 2018 to September 2021.
-He is currently the Assistant Minister to the Minister for Industry, Energy and Emissions Reduction.
+Timothy Robert Wilson is an Australian former politician and a member of the Liberal Party of Australia who served as the Federal Member for Goldstein in the Australian House of Representatives from 2016 to 2022.
+Wilson served as the Chair of the Standing Committee on Economics from 2018 to 2021 and as the Assistant Minister to the Minister for Industry, Energy and Emissions Reduction from 2021 to 2022.
+In the 2022 Australian federal election, Wilson lost his seat to independent candidate Zoe Daniel.

 -